Skip to content

 You must enable and start the service manually.
 Use systemctl enable mympd to enable myMPD at startup and systemctl start mympd to start myMPD now.

-myMPD logs to STDERR, you can see the live logs with journalctl -fu mympd.
+myMPD logs to STDOUT, you can see the live logs with journalctl -fu mympd.

 The default myMPD service unit uses the DynamicUser= directive, therefore no static mympd user is created.
 If you want to change the group membership of this dynamic user, you must add an override.